-3. Declaration
+Declaration

-- 3.1.2.9.
-This statement of licensing policy will not override the right of any person to make an application, make representations about an application, or apply for a review of a licence, as each will be considered on its own merits according to the statutory requirements of the Gambling Act 2005. - 3.2.2.10.
-In producing the final policy, the Council declares that it has had regard to the licensing objectives of the Gambling Act 2005, the guidance issued by the Gambling Commission, and any responses from those consulted on the policy.
+- 2.9.
+This Policy Statement will not override the right of any person to make an application, make representations about an application, or apply for a review of a licence, as each will be considered on its own merits according to the statutory requirements of the Gambling Act 2005. - 2.10.
+In producing the finalised Statement of Principles, the Council declares that it will have regard to the licensing objectives of the Gambling Act 2005, the guidance issued by the Gambling Commission, and any responses from those consulted on the Policy Statement.

-4.3.
-Responsible Authorities
+3. Responsible Authorities

-- 4.1.3.1.
+- 3.1.
 The Act empowers certain agencies to act as responsible authorities so that they can apply their particular area of expertise to help promote the licensing objectives.
 Responsible authorities are able to make representations about licence applications, or apply for a review of an existing licence.
-Responsible authorities will also offer advice and guidance to applicants. - 4.2.3.2.
+Responsible authorities will also offer advice and guidance to applicants. - 3.2.
 The Council is required by regulations to state the principles it will apply to designate, in writing, to a body which is competent to advise the authority about the protection of children from harm.
-The principles are: - the need for the body to be responsible for an area covering the whole of the licensing authority's area; and - the need for the body to be answerable to democratically elected persons, rather than any particular vested interest group etc. - 4.3.3.1.
-In accordance with the regulations the council designates the StaffordshireLocal Safeguarding Children Board for this purpose. - 4.4.3.4.
+The principles are: - The need for the body to be responsible for an area covering the whole of the licensing authority's area; and - The need for the body to be answerable to democratically elected persons, rather than any particular vested interest group etc. - 3.3.
+In accordance with the regulations the council designates the Staffordshire Safeguarding Children Board for this purpose. - 3.4.
 The contact details of all the Responsible Authorities under the Gambling Act 2005 are detailed at APPENDIX D of this document.

-5.4.
-Interested parties
+4. Interested parties

-5.1.4.1.
-Interested parties are certain types of people or organisations that have the right to make representations about licence applications, or apply for a review of an existing licence.
+4.1.
+Interested parties are people or organisations that have the right to make representations about licence applications, or apply for a review of an existing licence.
 These parties are defined in the Gambling Act 2005 as follows:

-'a person is an interested party in relation to an application for or in respect of a premises licence if, in the opinion of the licensing authority which issues Formatted: Font color: Auto the licence or to which the applications is made, the person':
+'a person is an interested party in relation to an application for or in respect of a premises licence if, in the opinion of the licensing authority which issues the licence or to which the applications is made, the person':

-- lives sufficiently close to the premises to be likely to be affected by the authorised activities, - has business interests that might be affected by the authorised activities, - represents persons who satisfy the first two points. - 5.2.4.2.
+- lives sufficiently close to the premises to be likely to be affected by the authorised activities, - has business interests that might be affected by the authorised activities, or - represents persons who satisfy the first two points. - 4.2.
 The Council is required by regulations to state the principles it will apply to determine whether a person is an interested party.
 The principles are: - Each case will be decided upon its merits. - The Council will not apply a rigid rule to its decision making. - It will consider the examples of considerations provided in the Gambling Commission's Guidance to local authorities. - Within this framework the Council will accept representations made on behalf of residents and tenants association.